theo-armour/2021/pages/applications-programs-new/inkscape.md

 Menu drop-downs + tablet drawing disappears appear on the wrong screen workaround

-* Always set Inkscape minitor to right of main monitor
+* Always set Inkscape m0nitor to right of main monitor
 * Move Inkscape back and forth between monitor 1 and monitor 2.
 * In windows display settings, choose your top left most monitor.
 Mark it 'make this my main display'.